Frequently Asked Questions

 -

-That’s often the starting point.
-I can review your property or land, assess planning policy and context, and advise on whether redevelopment, subdivision, or outline permission may be possible.
-The aim is to bring clarity before you commit to anything further.
+I will review your property or land, assess planning policy and context, and advise on whether redevelopment may be possible whilst taking into consideration your ideal outcomes.
+Achieving clarity before you commit is key.

 -